-Near town, a bike path skirts Bear Creek and leads to an extensive trail system and reservoir.
+Near town, a bike path skirts Bear Creek and leads to Bear Creek Lake Park, where you'll find an extensive trail system, reservoir and lakes for kayaking and SUPing.
 Dinosaur Ridge is a must-see for geology or archaeology buffs; exposed dinosaur prints are perfectly entombed in sandstone all over this self-guided tour.
-A visitor center in Morrison may help you start the journey, and more bones are on display at the Morrison Natural History Museum.
-The town's cultural history is kept alive through artifacts and exhibits at the Morrison Heritage Museum behind town hall.
+The visitor center in Morrison may help you start the journey, and more bones are on display at the Morrison Natural History Museum.

 During the warm-weather months, the town’s Bandimere Speedway hosts a variety of track events on its 1/4-mile drag strip, including National Hot Rod Association races.